microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 Interface that a game object can implement to react to taps / clicks.

 ##### IInputHandler.cs
-Interface that a game object can implement to react to simple pointer-like inputs.
+Interface that a game object can implement to react to an input button being pressed or released.

 ##### IManipulationHandler.cs
 Interface that a game object can implement to react to manipulation gestures.